Welcome to the Parallel Path

 - The risk models they use cannot fully capture the tipping points driving extreme events, nor the higher-temperature scenarios and radical disruption you will face in the 1.5-to-5°C Economy.
 Risk data has limitations.

 - As a result, consultants tend to stay strictly within near-term possibilities, where you risk falling short of the robust adaptability you will need in the longer term, the one thing you do not want to do!

 - Also as a result, they generally stay at a core-team and senior-management level and fail to execute the degree of enterprise-wide, full-engagement communications and culture you need to make all your stakeholders part of the project.

-Said another way, as a business you always bet on the probable, not the miracle.
+Said another way, as a city and as a business you always bet on the probable, not the miracle.
 Miracles happen, yes.
 In this case, the timing might still be altered in our favor; we might get lucky and Mother Nature will cut us some slack.
 But given the science and the facts, it is simply ludicrous at this point to plan for that.
 The high-probability scenario we face instead is what we call the Radical Disruption of the 1.5-to-5°C Economy.

 The future, that is, will be dramatically different from the past we know and the present we master.
-But it's the future we will actually have, and therefore the one your company must immediately plan for and adapt to.
+But it's the future we will actually have, and therefore the one your company and city must immediately plan for and adapt to.

 As to your 1.5-to-5°C life and business?
 That's where you and all your stakeholders need to be all in on adaptation, because it's gonna get nasty.
 You can only win if everyone is on board, and it is our mission to help you get there from here on time.